jautschbach/nbotools/README.md

    - Enter a number (0–8) to select an option.
    - Follow additional prompts for specific calculations or analyses.

 4. If you want to test the `.47` file basis set conventions, use the `parse-namelist` code under `tools`.
+This is for GTO basis sets only.
 There are several `.47` files provided under directory `tools/file47-examples`. `cd` to this directory and convert the `.47` data to a Fortran namelist input by running
 `python3 ../convert-47-to-namelists.py <file.47>`
 which will create a file `file.namelists`.
 Assuming that the Fortran code in `../parse-namelists` has been compiled (e.g., with `gfortran`, type `make`), you can now run it with the `.namelists` file like this:
 `../parse-namelists/parse-namelists < file.namelists`